Skip to main content

 Create a screen routine

-By setting daily limits and setting specific times of day to allow screen time, you can help your child understand when screen time is okay and when it's not.
+By setting daily limits and specific times of day to allow screen time, you can help your child understand when screen time is okay and when it's not.
 Setting a regular routine for screen time will help children to remain focused and calm.

 Choose good quality content